Fall/Spring 2021/2022 information

 Following the advice of the Health Authorities, we will be offering both single and double rooms.
 As we only have limited amount of available single rooms, offers will be sent out based on the type of room available.
 Make sure you read your offer letter and residence contract to understand the conditions of your offer.

 If I accept my offer and later find out my program will be fully online, can I cancel my offer?
 Can I move my offer to January 2021?

-Capilano University have released the courses for fall 2021 and their mode of delivery.
+Capilano University has released the courses for Spring 2022 and their mode of delivery.
 Contact your program/department if you have questions about your program mode of delivery.
 If you cancel your offer, your application will be cancelled.

-Due to the limited available rooms in housing, offers cannot be transferred to January 2022 semester.
+Due to the limited available rooms in housing, offers cannot be transferred to the next term.

 You will be added to the waitlist and you will received an offer when selected by lottery.
 Lottery is done as rooms become available.

 Your room/building will be provided to you when you arrive for move-in.
 This is because we continue to change rooms and community as needed until move-in day.